Steve Doocy: Career

 Doocy started his television career with reporter jobs at TV stations in Topeka, Des Moines, Wichita, and Kansas City.
 His first major market assignment was as a features reporter for WRC, in Washington, D.C.
 In 1990, Doocy was named the host of NBC's nationally syndicated program House Party with Steve Doocy, a remake of the 1960s Art Linkletter show, which was followed by the syndicated kids' series Not Just News.

-In 1994, Doocy got his first morning show job, as the co-host of Wake Up America on NBC’s America’s Talking channel.
+In 1994, Doocy got his first morning show job, as the co-host of Wake Up America on NBC's America's Talking channel.
 He then anchored the morning newscast on CBS-TV's flagship station, WCBS-TV, in 1996 in New York City.
 He was the live Times Square reporter on Dick Clark's New Year's Rockin' Eve on ABC-TV for four ball drops.

 Doocy joined the Fox News Channel in 1996 and began co-hosting the network's morning show Fox & Friends in 1998.
 In 2004, he helped launch Fox News Channel's New Year's Eve special, All American New Year, whose hosts have included Bill Hemmer and Megyn Kelly.

 Fox & Friends regularly interviewed Donald Trump, before and after his election as president.
 After the election, Trump called it "the most honest morning show."
 During his first year as president, Trump continued to watch and often quoted the program on Twitter.
 This prompted The New York Times to call Fox & Friends "the most powerful TV show in America."

 In 2019, it was reported that Trump ranked many reporters' loyalty on a scale of 1 to 10.
 Doocy received a "12 out of 10."

 On September 15, 2020, Doocy made news when he challenged President Trump's announcement of a series of weekly appearances on Fox and Friends.
 Doocy responded: "You may want to do it every week, but Fox is not committed to that.
 We're going to take it on a case-by-case basis."
-Doocy extended an invitation for then-candidate Joe Biden to appear on the program, offering him equal airtime to Trump.
+Doocy extended an invitation for Joe Biden, at the time the Democratic nominee for president, to appear on the program, offering him equal airtime to Trump.